WinPlay02/GitCraft/readme.md

   - One version of yarn exists in maven, but does not exist in meta.fabricmc.net.
 Affected version: `1.14.2 Pre-Release 1`
   - Some combat snapshots are located in a non-standard-path (on maven.fabricmc.net and on meta.fabricmc.net).
 Affected versions: `1.15_combat-6`, `1.16_combat-0`
 - Version `1.16_combat-1`, `1.16_combat-2`, `1.16_combat-4`, `1.16_combat-5`, `1.16_combat-6` do not exist at all
+- Javadoc comments and constant unpicking is supported

 ## Notes about Parchment
 - Parchment supports only release versions of minecraft